 Not all projects are screened against the gender marker; this funding falls into the ‘not screened’ category.

-In addition, Germany spent US$6.9 billion (43%) of its bilateral allocable ODA on projects that included gender as a significant objective (DAC average: 38%).
-In line with Germany’s overall increases in bilateral ODA, Germany’s financing of projects and programs with gender as a significant objective has increased since 2014.
+Germany spent US$6.7 billion (44%) of its bilateral allocable ODA on projects that included gender as a significant objective (DAC average: 41%).
+In line with Germany’s overall increases in bilateral ODA, Germany’s financing of projects and programs with gender as a significant objective has increased since 2015.

-The remainder of Germany’s bilateral ODA (US$8.7 billion or 55%) was spent on projects that did not target gender at all, while US$104 million (1%) was not screened against the gender marker in 2018.
-OECD data reveals that Germany’s screening of projects has improved in recent years.
-In 2015, only 94% of bilateral allocable ODA was screened.
+The remainder of Germany’s bilateral ODA (US$8.1 billion or 53%) was spent on projects that did not target gender at all, while US$106 million (1%) was not screened against the gender marker in 2019.
+OECD data reveals that Germany’s screening of projects has improved in recent years; in 2015, only 94% of bilateral allocable ODA was screened.
 This rose to 99% in 2017.

-The sectors receiving the largest share of gender-focused bilateral allocable ODA are government and civil society (17% of gender-focused funding), humanitarian aid (13%), agriculture (10%), and education (10%).
+The largest shares of gender-focused bilateral allocable ODA are allocated to the sectors of government and civil society (17% of gender-focused funding), education (12%), agriculture (10%), and health and populations (8%).

-BMZ drives the development of strategies for German development policy, including on gender equality.
-Within BMZ, the responsible division is ‘Human rights, gender equality, inclusion of persons with disabilities (division 401)’.
-It falls under the Directorate 40 'Democracy; human rights; gender equality; social development' which is part of the Directorate-General ‘Global Issues’ (4), under the leadership of Ingrid Hoven.
-Germany’s two state-owned development agencies, GIZ and KfW Development Bank, are responsible for planning and executing Germany’s technical cooperation and leading on Germany’s financial cooperation, respectively, each has their own strategies for gender equality and strengthening women’s rights.
-The strategies were last updated in 2019 and 2011, respectively.
-Despite having their own strategies, both implementing agencies are guided by BMZ’s Gender Action Plan (2016-2020).
+The BMZ drives the strategies for German development policy, including on gender equality.
+Within the BMZ, the ‘Human rights, gender equality, inclusion of persons with disabilities’ division (division 412) is responsible.
+Division 412 falls under the Directorate 41, ‘2030 Agenda; democracy; human rights; gender equality; education; Commissioner for the 2030 Agenda for Sustainable Development’ which is part of the Directorate-General 4 ‘International development policy; 2030 Agenda; climate’ under the leadership of Dr. Jürgen Zattler.
+Germany’s state-owned development agency (GIZ) and the KfW Development Bank are responsible for planning and executing Germany’s technical cooperation and leading on Germany’s financial cooperation, respectively.
+Each has its own strategy for gender equality and strengthening women’s rights, last updated in 2019 and 2011, respectively.
+Despite having their own strategies, both implementing agencies are still guided by the BMZ’s Gender Action Plan (2016-2020).